mmazzarolo/react-native-modal-datetime-picker/README.md

 ### The component is not working as expected

-Under the hood `react-native-modal-datetime-picker` uses [`@react-native-community/react-native-datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker).
+Under the hood `react-native-modal-datetime-picker` uses [`@react-native-community/datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker).
-Before reporting a bug, try swapping `react-native-datetime-picker` with [`@react-native-community/react-native-datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker) and, if the issue persists, check if it has already been reported as a an issue there.
+Before reporting a bug, try swapping `react-native-datetime-picker` with [`@react-native-community/datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker) and, if the issue persists, check if it has already been reported as a an issue there.

 ### How can I show the timepicker instead of the datepicker?

-Just set the `mode` prop to `time`.
+Set the `mode` prop to `time`.
 You can also display both the datepicker and the timepicker in one step by setting the `mode` prop to `datetime`.

 ### How do I change the color of the Android date and time pickers?